 We all know living an active lifestyle is an essential component to being healthy.
 Whether you are a mega multi-marathon runner, an avid tennis player, a yoga instructor, or a mall walker, your exercise is an important part of your daily routine.
 However, this healthy lifestyle of yours is threatened when injuries arise in your feet, such as tendonitis.
-Tendonitis is common and painful, but there are ways to keep it from progressing.
+Tendonitis is common and painful, but there are ways to keep the tendonitis progression to a minimum.

 Tendonitis is a common injury, and is caused by the repetition of a particular movement over time.
 Though not as common, it may also arise after a sudden injury.
 Some of the risk factors which increase the likelihood of getting tendonitis are: